 Explore different funding options

 There are two main options when it comes to borrowing money to start a business; loans and investments.
 The biggest advantage of a traditional bank loan is that you can obtain the funds needed to support your business idea without diluting equity in your company.
-However, banks are often cautious of lending money to new companies and startups may struggle to qualify for a loan.
+However, banks are often cautious about lending money to new companies and startups may struggle to qualify for a loan.
 Seeking support from investors is another popular way to raise money for a new business.

 Investors provide capital in exchange for a share in your business profits.
 Securing investment can be an excellent way to fund your business and investors can also provide valuable support and expert guidance.
 You will not have to make monthly repayments to your investor as you would with a bank loan.
 However, you will still be in debt to your investors in terms of equity.
 Make sure that you consider the different types of finance available and choose the best funding option for you and your business.